Juniper Research estimates that there will be 83 billion IoT devices in existence by 2024, — a lot of potential zombies for botnet armies.

 Symmetric keys: In some P2P botnets, each bot generates its own symmetric key and other bots can use it to transfer information with each other.
 So, the symmetric key is used by both the botmaster as well as other bots to pass on the information to other bots.
 In this scenario, no other clients can join the peer-to-peer network without a corresponding private key.

-Botnet Attack Phase Three: Using Botnet Malware for Cyber Attacks
+Phase 3: Using Botnet Malware for Cyber Attacks

 When the perpetrators recruit a large number of infected devices under a botnet umbrella, they can use them to execute various types of botnet attacks.

 But what kinds of criminal activities do these device-controlling networks engage in?
 According to the Senate testimony of Joseph Demarest, who served as Chief Operating Officer of the Criminal, Cyber, Response & Surveillance Branch at the FBI:

 “Once the botnet is in place, it can be used in distributed denial of service (DDoS) attacks, proxy and spam services, malware distribution, and other organized criminal activity.
 Botnets can also be used for covert intelligence collection, and terrorists or state-sponsored actors could use a botnet to attack Internet-connected critical infrastructure.
 And they can be used as weapons in ideology campaigns against their target to instigate fear, intimidation, or public embarrassment.”

 These are some common types of botnet attacks that these networks execute:

 Being compromised in a DDoS attack through the use of a botnet is one of the top 7 information security threats we’ve talked about previously.

 In a DDoS attack, all the bots visit a targeted website and bombard it with numerous requests simultaneously.
 Due to the unexpected heavy traffic or flux of packet forwarding, the website’s bandwidth starts to get exhausted, and the website becomes slow or stops responding at all.